VS Code Extension

 Include Spark and Hive jobs in the DVC data versioning cycle along with local ML modeling steps or manage Spark and Hive jobs with DVC end-to-end.
 Drastically decrease a feedback loop by decomposing a heavy cluster job into smaller DVC pipeline steps.
 Iterate on the steps independently with respect to dependencies.

-Bad ideas can sometimes bring more information to colleagues than the the successful ones.
+Bad ideas can sometimes spark more ideas among colleagues than successful ones.
 Retaining knowledge of failed attempts can save time in the future.
 DVC is built to track everything in a reproducible and easily accessible way.